Aarception/Mo-information-security-portfolio/README.md

 # 📁 Information Security Architecture & Trust Infrastructure Research

-I have no proof, evidence, or material inference for this quick 'stroke of the eye"—except Coup D'œil

-1. One entity is posting.
+1. There is a coherent signature
-2. Some are repurposed modifications
+2. Opportunities are dynamic.
-3. The VP GPE&C is 🔑
+3. The VP GPE&C is 🔑 to 🤝

 And: